FREQUENTLY ASKED | QUESTIONS

 1. How is my time calculated?
 Timing results for the 5K & 10K participants are chip times.
 Chip times start when you actually cross the start mat and end when you cross the finish mat.
 You must be wearing your BIB to receive a time.
 Please note that you should wear your bib in an area on your front that is least affected by sweat and moisture.
 They timing chips are highly sensitive to both.

 2. Does everyone get a medal?
 Yes, all 5K/10K run and 5K walk participants will received finisher medals for!
 All Kid’s 1K run participants receive ribbons.

-3. Who does get a medal?
+3. Who does get an award?
 Awards are given to the top three (3) finishers in each of eighteen divisions with special awards for overall event champions of the 5K and 10K Runs.
 Overall top Male and Female awards are also given.
 The first / top “Seal Beach Resident” Male and Female to finish each of the 5K and 10K Runs will each receive a special award.
 Ribbons are given to all children participating in the Kids’ 1K Fun Run.
 Winners must be present to claim their award.
 Awards will not be mailed.
 You may claim a medal in person from the City of Seal Beach recreation department after Monday, April 11th.

 4. What ages are the categories?
 10 & Under, 11 – 12, 13 – 14, 15 – 16, 17 – 19, 20 – 24, 25 – 29, 30 – 34, 35 – 39, 40 – 44, 45 – 49, 50 – 54, 55 – 59, 60 – 64, 65 – 69, 70 – 74, 75 – 79 and 80+.